net-lisias-kspu/ContractConfigurator/Parameters.md

         experiment = evaReport

         // (Optional) The method for which the science must be recovered.
         // Defaults to None if not specified.
+Note the Ideal recovery method
+        // is special - it will automatically change to either Recover or
+        // RecoverOrTransmit, depending whether the experiment can have all its
+        // science recovered through transmission.
         // Valid values are:
         //    None
         //    Recover
         //    Transmit
         //    RecoverOrTransmit
+        //    Ideal
         recoveryMethod = Recover
     }